 Injection of debt

 Loan or share subscription money may be offered by trading partners or even competitors.
 There is nothing wrong with such a deal in principle, but existing shareholders should look very carefully at what knowledge and power they might accidentally give to some other person.
 The pleasant, easy-going person with who you deal today might be replaced next year by someone not so friendly.
-A shareholders agreement may contain provisions linked to future trading with a shareholder or ownership of stock or other assets.
+Your agreement may contain provisions linked to future trading with a shareholder or ownership of stock or other assets.

 At some point, some members will want to sell their shares or wind up the company.
 Unfortunately, lack of knowledge of the future inhibits and restricts the arrangements you can make in advance!
 You can do just two things.

 One alternative is simply to set down a statement of intention.
 This has no legally binding force, except perhaps in a supporting role, but it does act as a reminder that there is a time frame.
 It may be that a lender will have the benefit of a separate loan document, which does provide the right to enforce the action or proposal in the shareholder agreement.